Surname: Ornamental/artificial surnames

 Ornamental surnames (also known as artificial surnames) are not specific to any attribute (place, parentage, occupation, caste) of the first person to acquire the name.
 They were generally acquired later in history and generally when those without surnames needed them.
 In 1526, King Frederik I of Denmark-Norway ordered that noble families must take up fixed surnames, and many of them took as their name some element of their coat of arms; for example, the Rosenkrantz ("rose wreath") family took their surname from a wreath of roses forming the torse of their arms, and the Gyldenstierne ("golden star") family took theirs from a 7-pointed gold star on their shield.
-Subsequently, many middle-class Scandinavian families desired names similar to those of the nobles and adopted "ornamental" surnames as well.

-Most other naming traditions refer to them as "acquired".
-They might be given to people newly immigrated, conquered, or converted, as well as those with unknown parentage, formerly enslaved, or from parentage without a surname tradition.

 Ornamental surnames are more common in communities that adopted (or were forced to adopt) surnames in the 18th and 19th centuries.
 They occur commonly in Scandinavia, and among Sinti and Romani and Eastern Ashkenazi Jews in Germany and Austria.

 Acquired/assigned surnames

-During the era of the Trans-Atlantic slave trade many Africans were given new names by their masters.
-Many of the family names of many African-Americans have their origins in slavery (i.e. slave name).
+During the era of the Trans-Atlantic slave trade many Africans were given new names by their enslavers.
+Many of the family names of African-Americans have their origins in slavery (i.e. slave name).
 Some freed slaves later created family names themselves.

 Another category of acquired names is foundlings' names.
 Historically, children born to unwed parents or extremely poor parents would be abandoned in a public place or anonymously placed in a foundling wheel.
 Such abandoned children might be claimed and named by religious figures, the community leaders, or adoptive parents.
 Some such children were given surnames that reflected their condition, like (Italian) Esposito, Innocenti, Della Casagrande, Trovato, Abbandonata, or (Dutch) Vondeling, Verlaeten, Bijstand.
 Other children were named for the street/place they were found (Union, Liquorpond (street), di Palermo, Baan, Bijdam, van den Eyngel (shop name), van der Stoep, von Trapp), the date they were found (Monday, Septembre, Spring, di Gennaio), or festival/feast day they found or christened (Easter, SanJosé).
 Some foundlings were given the name of whoever found them.